Prepared with Co-authors Thomas J. Taylor, PhD, and James Willits

 However, prevention of these negative effects is possible.
 Remember that water vapor needs to get to a surface or location that is at or below the dew point temperature.

 In the schematic of the roof assembly shown above, it is clear that interior air must be prevented from moving up into the roof as much as possible.
-This was discussed in detail in an earlier GAF blog.
 One method to limit air movement into a roof includes using two layers of overlapping foam insulation.
 Another method is to place a vapor retarder or air barrier on the warm side of the insulation.
 The vapor retarder/air barrier can prevent the water vapor from reaching the location where it can condense.

 Also, penetrations for vents and other details that involve cutting holes through the insulation must be looked at closely.
 If the gaps around penetrations are not sealed adequately, then the interior air is able to rapidly move up through the roof system.
 In cold climates that may lead to significant amounts of condensation in and around those penetrations.